 To work alongside traditional stormwater pipes and drains, the City is moving toward increasing our city’s green stormwater infrastructure to help:

 - Protect our waterways and keep them clean for recreation and wildlife habitat

 - Reduce flooding and increase our infrastructure resiliency to climate change weather events such as extreme storms and drought

 - Reduce infrastructure cost as GSI is typically less expensive to maintain than traditional stormwater pipes

 - Increase greenspace and support our urban ecosystem by bringing nature back into city parks, facilities and pedestrian zones

 Apply for Rainwater Rewards

-About your Stormwater Utility Bill
+Your Property's Stormwater Utility Bill

 Stormwater utility bills are sent out to property owners in October.
 Prior to 2016, stormwater fees were collected through your property tax.
 The new utility is a user-pay system, connecting the impact a property has on the stormwater system directly to the bill.
-Learn more about your stormwater utility bill.
+Learn more about your stormwater utility bill here.

 If you have any questions about the stormwater utility or the Rainwater Rewards program please contact the Stormwater Specialist at 250.361.0443 or firstname.lastname@example.org.